Data Subsampling for Bayesian Neural Networks: PENALIZED LANGEVIN DYNAMICS

-where $\widetilde{\mathcal{L}_{\mathcal{D}}}(\theta)$ is defined in the equation \ref{equation: SGLD}.
-For a vanishing step size $\eta \to 0$, one may then expect that the additional noise term $\eta \sigma(\theta)$ gets negligible compared to the random noise of order $\eta^{1/2}$ in the equation \ref{equation: ULA}.
+For a vanishing step size $\eta\to 0$, one may then expect that the additional noise term, $\eta \sigma(\theta)$, gets negligible compared to the random noise of order $\eta^{1/2}$ in \equationref{equation: ULA} as suggested by SGLD \citep{10.5555/3104482.3104568}.
 However, the uncertainty of the loss gradient $\sigma(\theta)$ does in general not result in white noise, but is correlated between different parameters $\theta$.
-For non-vanishing $\eta$ the noisy loss gradient can thus trigger a significant departure from the target posterior, see also \cite{brosse_promises_2018}.
+For non-vanishing $\eta$, the noisy loss gradient can thus trigger a significant departure from the target posterior (see \citet{brosse_promises_2018} and \figureref{fig:sgld_1e-7.png,fig:sgld_1e-8.png} in \appendixref{apd:first}).

-As we will see in the numerical experiments section, PBNN's ability to evaluate the likelihood over small mini-batches even in the presence of a strong noise allows us to calibrate the Bayesian predictive distribution.
-This is especially convenient in comparison with usual BNNs as the regularization is handled solely by the prior distribution $p(\theta)$.
-Commonly used uninformative priors can lead to poor performances as they do not target explicitly overfitting but rather the complexity of the model i.e. L2 and L1 penalties.
-As a reminder, other conventional methods such as early stopping are not compatible with the Bayesian approach developed for BNN.